w3c/i18n-discuss/explainers/string-meta-explainer.md

 #### Why can't we just introspect the data?

 Introspecting the string value itself can be difficult or unrealistic to get right.
-For detailed examples and breakdown, see [lang-bidi-use-cases](https://www.w3.org/International/articles/lang-bidi-use-cases/) and [qa-direction-from-language](https://www.w3.org/International/questions/qa-direction-from-language)
+For more details and examples, see:[qa-direction-from-language](https://www.w3.org/International/questions/qa-direction-from-language)

 For example, the following string starts with a Latin-script brand name, but should be interpreted to be a right-to-left Arabic string (it means roughly "Apple iPhone back and tempered glass screen protector"):